 Article 3.3 of the DP Act states that it applies to the processing of PI in the context of the activities of a 'business seat or residence' of a data controller or data processor in Serbia, regardless of whether the processing itself takes place in Serbia or not.
 The provision employs the concepts of 'business seat' (for legal entities) and 'residence' (for natural persons), instead of the broader concept of 'establishment' from the analogous provision in article 3.1 of the EU General Data Protection Regulation (GDPR).
 However, the difference in the wording seems to have resulted from the absence of an appropriate translation for 'establishment' in the Serbian language rather than from an intent of the legislature to regulate the jurisdictional issue in a manner different from the GDPR.
-The Commissioner for Information of Public Importance and Personal Data Protection has shown willingness to interpret the concept of 'business seat or residence' as corresponding to the concept of 'establishment' in the GDPR.
+In the 2024 publication 'Protection of Personal Data: Stances and Opinions of the Commissioner', the Commissioner for Information of Public Importance and Personal Data Protection expressed the stance that the concept of 'business seat or residence' should be interpreted as corresponding to the concept of 'establishment' in the GDPR.

-The DP Act also applies to the processing of PI pertaining to individuals residing in Serbia when such processing is carried out by a data controller or a data processor that is located outside Serbia and relates to the offering of goods or services, irrespective of whether a payment of the individual is required, to such individuals in Serbia or the monitoring of individuals' behaviour provided that their behaviour takes place in Serbia.
+The DP Act also applies to the processing of PI pertaining to individuals residing in Serbia when such processing is carried out by a data controller or a data processor that is located outside Serbia and relates to the offering of goods or services, irrespective of whether a payment of the individual is required, to such individuals in Serbia or the monitoring of individuals' behaviour, provided that their behaviour takes place in Serbia.